apache/pdfbox-docs/content/2.0/faq.md

 PDFBox will then render into an image and print that one.
 You should experiment with 300, 600 and 1200 dpi by trying it with the command-line app.

+## PDF signatures

+<a name="extradata"></a>

+### IOException: Extra data detected in stream

+This happens since 1.85 of the Bouncy Castle cryptographic library and is because PDF signatures are written into a larger zero-allocated area.
+The fix is to wrap the byte array retrieved from `PDSignature.getContents()` into a `ByteArrayInputStream` before passing it to the `CMSSignedData` constructor.